 To use the cards, simply send home a Composer Trading Card (or two) with parent instructions that help your students research the composer and fill out the questions on the back of the card.
 When your students return the following week with the completed card, discuss what they discovered.

-The Composer Trading Cards we’re sharing today (and other sets of the cards) can be found on WunderKeys.com (where we now keep most of our newly released printables) by scrolling down to the Level 1+ section.
+The Composer Trading Cards we’re sharing today (and other sets of the cards) can be found in the Growing With WunderKeys Toolkit (where we now keep most of our newly released printables).

 While you’re there, be sure to download our other free lesson offerings and check out our newly re-vamped WunderKeys Piano for Preschoolers method books!